 How many hours should I sleep for?
 What’s the quickest way to fall asleep?
 Why do I wake up tired, even after 8 hours sleep?

-There are a lot of misconceptions out there about sleep, and we thought it was about time we settled some of them!
+There are a lot of misconceptions out there about sleep.

 Think you can have a wild night out and simply catch up on your sleep the next night?
 Think again.
 The truth is that you can’t repay a sleep debt that easily.
 Even if you catch up on the exact amount of sleep you’ve missed, your problem isn’t solved.
 Dr David Gozal of the University of Chicago says “getting extra sleep does not immediately restore all systems”, as your brain and metabolism may take longer to recover.